slangenbach/notes/langchain_for_llm_development.md

-# Langchain for LLM development
+# LangChain for LLM development

 Notes on the short course from [DeepLearning.AI][1]